 POLICY CH4 Protection of the Countryside around the High Ercall Conservation Area.
+Proposed new development that would have an adverse and harmful impact on the appearance of the open countryside around the High Ercall Conservation area will not be supported.

-From external viewpoints the setting of the Conservation Area has a distinct and obvious character that merits protection.
-Consequently, proposed new development that would have an adverse and harmful impact on the appearance of the open countryside around the Conservation Area will not be supported.
+7.2.1 The Landscape around Ercall Magna provides a valued countryside setting for High Ercall and its Conservation Area.
+These Policies will help to deliver the Neighbourhood Development Plan Objectives for the conservation and preservation of the character and viability of the villages and settlements of Ercall Magna.

-- 7.2.1 The Landscape around Ercall Magna provides a valued countryside setting for High Ercall and its Conservation Area.
-These Policies will help to deliver the NDP Objectives for the conservation and preservation of the character and viability of the villages and settlements of Ercall Magna. - 7.2.2 These Policies conform to the NPPF and the TWLP Policies BE1 Design Criteria, BE4 Listed Buildings, BE5 Conservation Areas, BE6 Buildings of Local Interest and SP4 Presumption in Favour of Sustainable Development.
+7.2.2 These Policies conform to the National Planning Policy Framework 2019 (NPPF) and the Telford & Wrekin Local Plan 2011-2031 Policy BE4 Listed Buildings, BE5 Conservation Areas and BE6 Buildings of Local Interest.